Heather Locklear’s Psychiatric Hold Extended For ‘Further Evaluation’ Per ‘TMZ’

-Turns out, Heather Locklear will be placed in a psychiatric hold for longer than anyone had anticipated.
+Turns out, Heather Locklear will be placed in a psychiatric hold for longer than most had anticipated.

 According to TMZ, the troubled actress will remain under the care of professionals for what could be up to two weeks.
-Originally, Locklear was supposed to be held for just three days but doctors caring for her have found it in her best interest for her to stay longer to receive additional treatment beyond just the mandatory time frame.
+Originally, Locklear was supposed to be held for just three days — but doctors caring for her have found it in her best interest for her to stay longer.
+She will receive additional treatment beyond the mandatory initial time frame.

-As the Inquisitr shared last week, Locklear was once again been put on an involuntary psychiatric hold at the request of her therapist.
+As the Inquisitr shared last week, Locklear has once again been put on an involuntary psychiatric hold at the request of her therapist.

 “Heather was at her home Sunday afternoon when her therapist and lawyer realized she desperately needed help.
 Someone called 911 and EMTs arrived, and Heather was taken to a hospital,” a source shared at the time.

-It is unclear if drugs and or alcohol played a role in Locklear’s most recent episode but in the past, both have played a role in the Melrose Place star’s rehab.
+It is unclear if drugs or alcohol played a role in Locklear’s most recent episode.
+In the past, both have played a role in the Melrose Place star’s need for rehabilitative treatment.

 Heather Locklear reportedly placed on extended psychiatric hold https://t.co/FRH7WBo8p8 pic.twitter.com/0X1qEngchq